Electronic Configuration of First 30 Elements - Meaning, Definition, Elements, Functions, FAQs

 Download EBook

-What are the three rules that must be observed while writing electronic configurations of elements?
+What are the three rules for writing electronic configurations of elements?

 • The Aufbau principle states that before occupying an orbital associated with a higher energy level, electrons must entirely fill the atomic orbitals of the previous energy level.
-In the sequence of increasing orbital energy level, electrons occupy orbitals.
+In the sequence of increasing orbital energy levels, electrons occupy orbitals of lower energy first.

-• According to Pauli's exclusion principle, No two electrons may have the same values for all four quantum numbers.
-As a result, each subshell of an orbital may only hold a maximum of two electrons, both of which must have opposite spins.
+• According to Pauli's exclusion principle, no two electrons may have the same values for all four quantum numbers.
+As a result, each subshell of an orbital may only hold a maximum of two electrons, both of which must have opposite spins for the spin quantum number to be different.

 ATOMIC NUMBER 1 to 30